akleiner2/git-graph-img/README.md

 # git-graph-img
-Generate a static image of your GitHub contribution graph.
+A little utility to generate a static image output of your GitHub contribution graph.

+You can use this utility by going into `package.json` and adding your username in the placeholder and then running `npm run start`.
+Make sure that you have `phantomjs` already installed on your machine.

+TODO: A lot of stuff...